deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Gilgamesh had never seen his friend look so small and crushed.
 Quite literally, for the moment; the Great Father had very carefully and deliberately all but *exterminated* Kidu right then and there.
 Multiple ruptured organs, *all* his ribs broken, spine torn in half just from the violence of the impact.

-All with a simple, one-armed slam into a stone wall.
+All with a simple, terrifyingly *effortless* one-armed slam into a stone wall.

 A calculated move, that.
-One which had shattered any delusions Gilgamesh may have held—not that he *had* held any such—that theirs was an equality (or at least reasonable peerage) of prowess as well as rank.
+One which had shattered any delusions Gilgamesh may have held—not that he *had* held any such—that their's was an equality (or at least reasonable peerage) of prowess as well as rank.
 In all their years together, he and Kidu had been equally matched, able to brawl for *hours* and honestly, their record of winning or losing to each other was about that of a slightly biased, imperfect coin.

-They were now ruled by something in a far greater league than either of them.
+They were now ruled by something in a far greater league of physical excellence than either of them.
 He was polite, and allowed them independence and sovereignty…but not out of any genuine fear.
 Daar was *supreme.* And not just in body, or even in mind.
-In all ways.
+In all ways and all forms of power, he was *impossibly* unmatched.
 The Great Father was *terrible.*

 Kidu had forgotten that, to his incalculable cost.